 What if My Roof Needs to be Replaced Before I Install Solar?

-Sun Collectors have relations with the best Peoria roofers and can assist in replacing your roof prior to your solar installation.
-Depending on your needs, we can get you a roofing quote in 1-3 days and save you up to 25% off the average cost due to our partner relationships.
+Sun Collectors has relationships with the best Central Illinois roofers and can assist in replacing your roof prior to your solar installation.
+Depending on your needs, we can get you a roofing quote in 1-3 days and save you up to 25% off the average cost due to our partner relations.